 When my garden is producing more tomatoes than we can eat fresh I freeze them.
 It’s pretty straightforward.
 I bring those fresh tomatoes inside from the garden I simply wash them, pat them dry and cut them in half.

 Oftentimes since I typically grow heirloom San Marzanos I’ll scoop out the seeds since it’s so quick & easy to do with this variety.
 And then I’ll place those halved, seeded tomatoes into a freezer bag without further preparation.

 But being able to preserve fresh garden tomatoes is only one of the benefits of freezing them.

 You may ask: “Is it true that you can peel a frozen tomato easily without boiling & plunging into an ice bath??”

-When I’m ready to use them I’ll bring them out of the freezer and allow them to slightly thaw – just enough to where the outsides are becoming softer but the insides are still frozen.
-The peel slips right off!
+When I’m ready to use those tomatoes I’ll bring them out of the freezer and allow them to slightly thaw – just enough to where the outsides are becoming softer but the insides are still frozen.

 Now I just chop up my seeded/peeled tomato and go ahead with my recipe.
-Easy and no extra heat & humidity in the house!
+Easy and no extra heat or humidity in the house!